sebadob/rauthy/book/src/getting_started/k8s.md

 All variables specified here should be out-commented in the `rauthy-config` from above.
 Make sure that things like `CACHE_AUTH_TOKEN` and `ENC_KEYS` are generated in a secure random way.

-The `DATABASE_URL` with SQLite, like used in this example, does not contain sensitive information, but we will create it as a secret anyway to have an easier optional migration to postgres later on.

 Generate a new encryption key with ID in the correct format.

 ```